av1ctor/medpx/README.md

 - Easy to find – You can create keys, like your e-mail, your phone number, etc, so you can be found more easily by other users (no need to keep tracking of long and cumbersome wallet addresses)
 - On-chain – Medpx is a decentralized web3 app, running 100% on-chain on the Internet Computer, giving you full control of your prescriptions
 - Open-source – released under MIT license, anyone can verify the source code and contribute to the app

+Medpx was the :1st_place_medal: **first-place** :1st_place_medal: at the **Group Sharing** category in the **vetKeys bounty** that was organized by Dfinity: https://forum.dfinity.org/t/closed-bnt-8-vetkeys-enabling-privacy-preserving-applications-on-the-ic/21294/82 :muscle::muscle::muscle:

 ## Installation